 Monstera Deliciosa Propagation FAQs

-Here’s some answers to the most common questions we get on this subject, hopefully something here can help!
+Here are some answers to the most common questions we get on this subject, hopefully, something here can help!

 What’s the best time of year to propagate a Monstera plant?